 - 1.1.
 The Probation Policy outlines the terms of the employment relationship during the probationary period for all employees new in post, during which suitability for the position to which they have been recruited will be assessed.
-The policy document sets out the procedures to facilitate, support, review and assesses newly appointed employees. - 1.2.
-The Policy should be read in conjunction with other key employment processes including: Recruitment and Selection; Employee Induction; Staff Development and Appraisal; and Equality of Opportunities underpinning the mission of the University.
+The policy documentsets out the procedures to facilitate, support, review and assesses newly appointed employees. - 1.2 The Probation Policy should be read in conjunction with other key employment processes including: Recruitment and Selection; Visiting Lecturer Recruitment; Employee Induction; Visiting Lecturer Induction; Staff Development and Appraisal; and Equality of Opportunities underpinning the mission of the University. - 1.3 Please note that the terms of the employment relationship during the probationary period for Visiting Lecturers new in post, largely mirrors the terms outlined in this policy and procedure.
+The probationary terms for Visiting Lecturer can be found as an addendum to this policy document.

-2. Purpose and aims
+2 Purpose and aims

-- 2.1.
-The purpose and aims of probation is: - 2.1.1 To enable the probationer to establish and maintain the high standards of performance and professionalism expected of all employees of the University - 2.1.2 To ensure that there is proven competence and potential that these high standards should be maintained beyond the probationary period - 2.1.3 To ensure that a probationer is given reasonable assistance in achieving those high standards - 2.2.
-Sound management of the probation process is essential to ensure newly appointed employees are appropriately inducted in their new role and supported to become a valued member of the Newman community; being competent to carry out the role to which they have been recruited. - 2.3.
-Reviewing and monitoring performance during the probationary period should be regarded as a continual process in order that any concerns from either the line manager or probationer can be raised and dealt with in a timely manner.
-Where concerns exist the probationer should be provided with sufficient opportunity, wherever practicable, for his or her performance to improve before the expiry of the probation period. - 2.4.
-The employee's line manager is responsible for ensuring the probationer is provided with appropriate support, guidance and development opportunities to assist them in reaching the satisfactory level of performance, capability and conduct expected in the in the role. - 2.5.
-The probationer is responsible for ensuring they follow and abide by the support, guidance and development opportunities provided for them in the performance of their duties and responsibilities.
+- 2.2 The purpose and aims of probation is: - 2.2.1 To enable the probationer to establish and maintain the high standards of performance and professionalism expected of all employees of the University - 2.2.2 To ensure that there is proven competence and potential that these high standards should be maintained beyond the probationary period - 2.2.3 To ensure that a probationer is given reasonable assistance in achieving those high standards - 2.3 Sound management of the probation process is essential to ensure newly appointed employees are appropriately inducted in their new role and supported to become a valued member of the Newman community; being competent to carry out the role to which they have been recruited. - 2.4 Reviewing and monitoring performance during the probationary period should be regarded as a continual process in order that any concerns from either the line manager or probationer can be raised and dealt with in a timely manner.
+Where concerns exist the probationer should be provided with sufficient opportunity, wherever practicable, for his or her performance to improve before the expiry of the probation period. - 2.5 The employee's line manager is responsible for ensuring the probationer is provided with appropriate support, guidance and development opportunities to assist them in reaching the satisfactory level of performance, capability and conduct expected in the in the role. - 2.6 The probationer is responsible for ensuring they follow and abide by the support, guidance and development opportunities provided for them in the performance of their duties and responsibilities.

-2.6.
-Line managers are encouraged to assign a mentor to support the probationer.
-Details of the mentoring scheme for new employees can be found by following the link on SharePoint: http://tinyurl.com/nbxfpso
+2.7 Line managers are encouraged to assign a mentor to support the probationer.
+Details of the mentoring scheme for new employees can be found on the intranet: A-Z HR Policies for staff (newman.ac.uk)

-3. Application of probation
+3 Application of probation